crhall-writing/crhall-writing.github.io/_poems/the-boat-docks.md

 ---
 vasovagal syncope
 fascinates me
-so much that I take regular drops
+so much that I make regular drops
 to the often warned-of boat docks

 the ones where I pray my car never breaks